Orange County Values

 So instead, I joined the Peace Corps.
 I was sent to Nicaragua, where I taught business skills to high school students in a small town four hours outside the capital.

 I’ve always been passionate about using technology to improve people’s lives.
 Over those two years in the Peace Corps, I watched my Nicaraguan friends and neighbors spend too much of their hard-earned money on phone calls to family members living abroad.
-So when my time in the Peace Corps was up, I decided to stay in the country and try something new.
+So when my time in the Peace Corps was up, I decided to stay in the country to help improve their lives using technology.

 But new technologies often run into roadblocks with government.
 The technology we were using, known as “voice-over-IP,” was essentially unregulated, much like Uber and Airbnb are today.
 What we were doing was legal, but since our company presented a threat to the established phone companies, we were always worried that the Nicaraguan government would intervene to shut us down.